-Continue reading Starting with a Potato.
+Continue reading “Starting with a Potato.”

 I’m currently working on a book, a crafter’s library companion.
 It’s going to have a bunch of library collection-inspired projects by a cast of talented contributors, and it’ll also include heaps of guidance to help you learn how to find and use library collections both in person and online for your own creative inspiration and information.
 I’m working on the guidance section right now, and I wanted to ask fellow crafters for help.

-Continue reading This Librarian Wants to Know.
+Continue reading “This Librarian Wants to Know.”